-- Deep North (Foster City, California): The project proposes to turn simple video feeds into actionable predictive analytics about human behavior and related objects in the physical world.
-These video solutions will validate that passengers are properly progressing through the screening process, passengers needing assistance navigating the self-screening portal are quickly identified, and social distancing measures are maintained.
+- Deep North (Foster City, California): Deep North intends to leverage their existing software to analyze video feeds, extract metrics of interest and translate them into actionable insights about human behavior and related objects through a user-friendly dashboard and interface.
+These video solutions will validate passengers are properly progressing through the TSA screening process, passengers needing assistance navigating the self-screening portal are quickly identified, and social distancing measures are maintained.
 (Initial Award March 2021)—Currently in Phase 1

-- Farmspace (Alamo, Tennessee): The proposed project solution entails a COVID Finder Point-of-Passage portal designed to capture and identify real-time images of viruses in exhaled breath using artificial intelligence and disinfect the booth between occupants with ultraviolet light.
-(Initial Award April 2021)—Currently in Phase 2
+- EnSenSys (Alamo, Tennessee): The proposed project solution entails a COVID Finder Point-of-Passage portal designed to capture and identify real-time images of viruses in exhaled breath using artificial intelligence and disinfect the booth between occupants with ultraviolet light.
+(Initial Award April 2021)—Currently in Phase 3

-- Lauretta AI (Arlington, Massachusetts): The project proposes to adapt commercially-available behavior recognition systems, which use artificial intelligence (AI) technology, to anonymously monitor passengers, their personal items, and carry-on luggage throughout TSA’s airport security screening process.
-The solution uses off-the-shelf closed-circuit television cameras at screening stations to deter passenger from attempting to circumvent or evade airport security screening protocols and to identify passengers who may need assistance.
-(Initial Award February 2021)—Currently in Phase 1
+- Lauretta AI (Arlington, Massachusetts): Lauretta AI intends to adapt their commercially deployed tracking and behavior recognition system, which uses artificial intelligence (AI) technology, to anonymously monitor passengers, their personal items, and carry-on luggage throughout TSA’s airport security screening process.
+The solution uses existing closed-circuit television cameras at airport screening stations to deter passengers from attempting to circumvent or evade airport security screening protocols and to identify passengers who may need assistance.
+(Initial Award February 2021)—Currently in Phase 2

 To learn more about S&T overall response efforts to COVID-19 across the S&T, please visit S&T Support to the COVID-19 Response.